benoleary/Vevacious/Vevacious/README.Vevacious.txt

 CHANGELOG:
+ * 7th May 2014: version 1.1.00
+ - Put up on HepForge as official release: now awaiting the inevitable appearance of critical bugs...

  * 6th May 2014: version 1.1.00beta16
  - Changed lnOfThermalIntegrationFactor in default Python to account for incorrectly having used the full Planck mass instead of the reduced Planck